Robust Robustness: Main proofs

 \subsection{Countably additive versus finitely additive priors}

 Suppose that the utility function $u$ is state-independent.

 First, we check that the payoff guarantee in \eqref{eq:objective} has a \cite{GilboaSchmeidler1989} representation as a minimum over a set of finitely additive probability measures.
 In \cite{GilboaSchmeidler1989}, the primitive is a state space $\Th$ endowed with an algebra.
-The space of finitely additive probability measures, $\D_{\operatorname{fa}}(\Th)$, is endowed with the topology of pointwise convergence on this algebra.
-Define this algebra to be the Borel $\s$-algebra $\BB(\Th)$.
-View $\Pi$ as a subset of $\D_{\operatorname{fa}} (\Th)$, and let $\Pi'$ denote the closed convex hull of $\Pi$.
-For any social choice function $f$, the associated value function $u \circ f$ is measurable (by standard properties of probability kernels) and bounded (because $u$ is bounded).
-Therefore, $u \circ f$ can be uniformly approximated by simple functions (i.e., functions with finite range).
-It follows that integration against $u \circ f$ is continuous over $\D_{\mathrm{fa}} (\Th)$.
-The infimum over $\Pi'$ is achieved (since $\Pi'$ is compact) and the minimum value agrees with the infimum in \eqref{eq:objective}.
+We take the algebra to be the Borel $\s$-algebra $\BB(\Th)$.
+The space of finitely additive probability measures, $\D_{\operatorname{fa}}(\Th)$, is endowed with the topology of pointwise convergence on $\BB(\Th)$.
+The space $\D_{\operatorname{fa}}(\Th)$ is compact because it is a closed subset of $[0,1]^{\BB(\Th)}$, which is compact by Tychonoff’s theorem.
+For any social choice function $f$, the associated value function $u \circ f$ is measurable (by standard properties of probability kernels) and bounded.
+Therefore, $u \circ f$ can be uniformly approximated by measurable simple functions (i.e., functions with finite range).
+Thus, the extension of $\ang{ u \circ f, \cdot}$ to $\D_{\mathrm{fa}} (\Th)$ is well-defined, continuous, and affine.
+Let $\cconv \Pi$ denote the closed convex hull of $\Pi$ in $\D_{\mathrm{fa}} (\Th)$.
+We claim that